How to Help Teenagers Get More Sleep

 Clinical Experts: Allison Baker, MD , Mary A. Carskadon, PhD , Max Van Gilder, MD

-From the time they hit puberty until the age of 22, adolescents need about 9 hours of sleep a night to function optimally—to be physically, mentally and cognitively healthy.
+From the time they hit puberty until the age of 22, adolescents need about 9 hours of sleep a night to function optimally — to be physically, mentally, and cognitively healthy.
 Tell this to nine out of ten teenagers (or their parents for that matter) and they will laugh.
 What teenager has time to sleep for 9 hours a night during the school year?

 In fact the nation’s pediatricians have declared insufficient sleep for adolescents “an important public health issue.”
-In a report, the American Academy of Pediatrics noted that lack of sleep not only undermines our teenagers’ safety and their academic performance, but puts them at higher risk for depression and obesity.
+In a report, the American Academy of Pediatrics noted that lack of sleep not only undermines teenagers’ safety and their academic performance, but puts them at higher risk for depression and obesity.
 The AAP report supports later start times for high schools and middle schools.

-Sweeping policy changes may eventually help our kids stay awake in geometry—and behind the wheel on the way to school—but in the short term we need to do as much as we can to get our kids to build more sleep into their lives.
+Sweeping policy changes may eventually help our kids stay awake in geometry — and behind the wheel on the way to school — but in the short term we need to do as much as we can to get our kids to build more sleep into their lives.

 There are lifestyle changes that middle- and high-schoolers can make, and even several small changes can have a big effect on their well-being.
 We asked some experts for their advice on how to combat sleep deprivation and win back a couple of precious hours a night.
 Here’s what they said: